-- ♥ In the CONFIGURATION menu, click the Protective function A option. - ⇒ The PROTECTIVE FUNCTION A dialog box opens. - \$\times\$ Enter the description of the protective function in the input field. - In the CONFIGURATION menu, right-click the Protective function A option.
+- In the CONFIGURATION menu, click the Protective function A option. - ⇒ The PROTECTIVE FUNCTION A dialog box opens. - \$\times\$ Enter the description of the protective function in the input field. - ♦ In the CONFIGURATION menu, right-click the Protective function A option.
 Select Add configuration bank. - ⇒ The Add bank dialog box opens. - In the Bank list, select the number of the bank and click the [Add] button.
-When you have added all banks for the protective function, click [Close]. - ⇒ The Bank 1 option is shown under Protective function A in the CONFIGURATION menu.
+When you have added all banks for the protective function, click [Close]. - ⇒ The Bank [x] option is shown for each added bank under Protective function A in the CONFIGURATION menu.